codeforamerica/OpenTrails/README.md

 Description
 -----------

-These in-development tools will allow park agencies and other trail stewards to upload and transform their existing shapefile data describing trail systems—-including trail segments, trailheads, and the areas they traverse—-into [OpenTrails](http://codeforamerica.org/specifications/trails)-compliant GeoJSON and CSV files.
+These in-development tools will allow park agencies and other trail stewards to upload and transform their existing shapefile data describing trail systems--including trail segments, trailheads, and the areas they traverse--into [OpenTrails](http://codeforamerica.org/specifications/trails)-compliant GeoJSON and CSV files.

 Current Status
 --------------